Are Electric Blankets Safe? Here’s How to Use These Heated Blankets Properly.

 It's hard to fall asleep in an uncomfortably cold bedroom, but it's tempting to turn the thermostat down at night to save on utility bills.
-Homeowners who seek the best of both worlds can use electric blankets to enjoy a cozy bedtime routine while conserving energy and reducing expenses.
+Homeowners who seek the best of both worlds can use heated, electric blankets to enjoy a cozy bedtime routine while conserving energy and reducing expenses.

-Instead, it's helpful to use electric blankets to warm up your bed before you get in, and to turn them off before you fall asleep.
+Instead, it's helpful to use electric blankets to warm up your bed before you get in and turn them off before you fall asleep.
 The most sophisticated models have timers that give you the luxury of falling asleep in a bed that's still warming up, but those with manual switches can usually provide enough warmth to keep you comfortable even if you deactivate them before drifting off.

-Inspect Before Use
+Inspect Heated Blankets Before Use

-Most electric blankets feature a similar design -- a long, heat-producing wire is stitched throughout the innermost layer.
+Most electric blankets feature a similar design—a long, heat-producing wire is stitched throughout the innermost layer.
 Because these wires must be thin to keep the blanket soft and flexible, they are fairly susceptible to damage.
-So the first step to electric blanket maintenance is to handle them with care.
+So, the first step to electric blanket maintenance is to handle them with care.

 Even if you've been gentle, it's important to inspect your blanket carefully before plugging it in.
-Look for tears, exposed wires or scorch marks, and discard the blanket if you see any signs of damage.
+Look for tears, exposed wires, or scorch marks and discard the blanket if you see any signs of damage.
 It's usually not worth the risk of using an electric blanket that has been patched up.
 When storing one of these blankets, don't fold it because the creases may cause the wires to break.
 Instead, loosely roll it.

 You should also check the documentation that comes with any new electric blanket to verify its expected lifespan.
 These are only guidelines and some blankets may provide safe service for years beyond this estimate, but it's a good idea to replace electric blankets at recommended intervals to minimize the risk of fire or electrical shock.